Ashish9209/Algorithms/Algorithm - Graphs - 3 - Pathfinding/README.md

 - **Heuristic Functions:**
   - **Manhattan Heuristic:** Used for estimating distances on a grid.
   - **Euclidean Heuristic:** Used for estimating distances between cities.

-This file provides an overview of pathfinding techniques, focusing on the A* algorithm, its modifications from Dijkstra’s Algorithm, and heuristic functions used in the search process.